elninotech/uppload-examples/examples/local-preview/README.md

 # Local File Selector with Image Preview

-This is a usage example for [Uppload](https://github.com/elninotech/uppload), the open-source file uploading widget.
-This example lets users select files from their device and preview images before uploading them.
+This Uppload example lets users select files from their device and preview images before uploading them.

 ## 🛠 Development